 It’s also tough to maintain a work-life balance when your employer is suddenly “invading” your home.
 Ever since smartphones made emails and workplace chats available 24/7, this has been a problem for a lot of people—but it’s even worse when you’re working from home.

 If you can, avoid answering emails outside of regular work hours.
 If you must, make sure you’re compensated for the extra time, or adjust your hours later in the week to make up the time.

-The coronavirus pandemic has introduced even more challenges.
-For many parents, this is the first time working from home with small children present has been allowed—let alone required!
-It might simply not be possible for you to completely separate your work life from your home life.
+If you also have small children in the home while you’re working, that makes things even harder.
+Sometimes, it might simply not be possible for you to completely separate your work life from your home life.
 That’s okay—we’re all human, and we can’t all be productive all the time.
 Do your best, but push back when your employer expects more from you than you’re able to give.

 One of the biggest challenges for people who work from home is feeling productive.
 It can be harder to keep track of how much time things take and how much you’ve accomplished.
 That can make you feel overwhelmed, and less confident and positive about your work.
 There are a couple things you can do to stay on track.

 First, do one thing at a time.
 Multitasking might make you feel more productive at first, but it’s stressful.
 When you pile on more stress than you need to, you’ll get tired more quickly and enjoy your work less.